Introduction

 Shell Script

-A shell script is provided to fetch a pre-compiled comtrya binary and install it onto your system.
+A shell script is provided to fetch a pre-compiled comtrya binary and install it onto your system (if your operating system is supported by the script).
 To do this, in your terminal or command prompt, run the following line:

 curl -fsSL https://get.comtrya.dev | sh